NREL/resstock/docs/source/workflow_outputs.rst

    Zone Temperatures                    Average temperatures (in deg-F) for each space modeled (e.g., living space, attic, garage, basement, crawlspace, etc.).
    Airflows                             Airflow rates (in cfm) for infiltration, mechanical ventilation (including clothes dryer exhaust), natural ventilation, whole house fans.
    Weather                              Weather file data including outdoor temperatures, relative humidity, wind speed, and solar.
+   Output Variables                     These are optional and user-defined.
+For advanced variables, the ``--add-component-loads`` argument must be used.
    ===================================  ==================================================================================================================================

 Timeseries outputs can be one of the following frequencies: hourly, daily, monthly, or timestep (i.e., equal to the simulation timestep, which defaults to an hour but can be sub-hourly).